lysan0333/Blog-app/README.md

-# Tailwind express TypeScript Blog

-> Blogging starter template based on [Tailwind](https://github.com/tailwindlabs/tailwindcss) + [Express.js](https://github.com/vercel/express.js) + **[TypeScript](https://github.com/microsoft/TypeScript)**.

-## Available Scripts

-In the project directory(frontend and backend) , you can run:
+### `This is blog project created by Lysander steWart`

+### `Features`

+-using stack: React, Redux, Typescript, Node, Express and Tailwind CSS -simple authentication funtionality such as sign up, sign in, sign out.
+-flexible dashboard functionality showing all list of blogs whoever he is.
+-detail page functionality for a authenticated user.
+-change and update functionality in the case of authenticated user.
+-watches count by using watche button.
+-useful alerts functionality such as "invalid user" or "successfully registered!" and so on.

+### `To start`

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:8000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm build` fails to minify
+### `npm run build`

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+### `npm run server`

+Runs the app in the development mode.\
+Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

+to start project easily :

+### `npm run dev`

+start frontend server and backend server concurrently.